Chrisbelefantis/A-Star-Algorithm/README.md

 ## Introduction

-In this project I use **tKinter** package which is included in the standard python library in order to create an implemetantion
+In this project I use **tKinter** package which is included in the standard python library in order to create an implementation

 of the A Star path search algorithm.
 This algorithm uses a heuristic function and takes into account the cost